Tag: Lane Kiffin (Page 2 of 11)

 This week is no different, in fact, it’s about as big as any weekend of the season.
 And maybe that’s artificially inflated for myself living in Michigan and seeing about 50% of my Facebook “friends” switch their profile picture to something Michigan or Michigan State related.
 It’s half exciting and half terribly annoying (example: New friend request from John Doe.
 Hmm, John Doe doesn’t ring a bell, I wonder what he looks like.
 Oh, he looks just like Denard Robinson.
 Strange.
 Ignore.
 (Not true, I never ignore.
 My ego can use all the friends it can get, virtual or not.)).

 Enough parentheses, let’s get to the games.
-Read the rest of this entry »
+Continue reading »

 What we learned: Dion Lewis needs help; so does USC’s defense